 For those who struggle to afford enough nutritious food, inexpensive and unhealthy foods are sometimes the only option.
 Without proper nutrition, risk of chronic diseases is higher and it can be difficult to focus and to succeed in school and at work.

 Our nutrition team oversees the nutritional value of all the food we distribute.
-Their hard work ensures that 84% of the food we distribute meets the highest nutrition standards as defined by the Supporting Wellness at Pantries (SWAP) system.
+Their hard work ensures that over 96% of the food we distribute meets the highest nutrition standards as defined by the Supporting Wellness at Pantries (SWAP) system.
 And, 31% of the food we distribute is fresh produce.

 GBFB’s Registered Dietitians provide nutrition education throughout the communities we serve through educational programs and resources such as Click ‘N Cook and assistance with obtaining SNAP benefits.
 Our goal is to have lasting impact on the health of the children, families and seniors we serve and to be a leader in providing sustained access to nutritious foods.

 Our goal is to be a leader in providing nutritious food to sustain healthful eating and to create healthy communities.